huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 The goal is to make decisions you can explain later:

-- â€œHere were our options.â€
+- "Here were our options."
-- â€œHere is what we chose, and why.â€
+- "Here is what we chose, and why."
-- â€œHere are the records to back it up.â€
+- "Here are the records to back it up."

 ### 6. Represent the estate or trust in the sale